Blue Grotto (Capri): History

 During Roman times, the grotto was used as the personal swimming hole of Emperor Tiberius as well as a marine temple.
 Tiberius moved from the Roman capital to the island of Capri in 27 AD.
+Since the sea level was lower at that time, the larger hole, which is now deep in the water, was the entrance for boats and the water-free space of the cave was much higher than it is today.
 During Tiberius' reign, the grotto was decorated with several statues as well as resting areas around the edge of the cave.
 Three statues of the Roman sea gods Neptune and Triton were recovered from the floor of the grotto in 1964 and are now on display at a museum in Anacapri.
 Seven bases of statues were also recovered from the grotto floor in 2009.
 This suggests that there are at least four more statues lying on the cave's bottom.
 The cave was described by the Roman historian Pliny the Elder as being populated with Triton "playing on a shell".
-The now missing arms on the recovered Triton statue – usually depicted with a conch shell, suggest that the statues recovered in 1964 are the same statues Pliny the Elder saw in the 1st century AD.
-According to a reconstruction of how the Blue Grotto may have looked in Roman times, a swarm of Triton statues headed by a Neptune statue may have stood in the walls of the cave.
-The Marevivo association aims construct this by placing statues in the grotto.
+The now-missing arms on the recovered Triton statue—usually depicted with a conch shell—suggest that the statues recovered in 1964 are the same statues Pliny the Elder saw in the 1st century AD.
+According to a reconstruction of how the Blue Grotto might have looked in Roman times, a swarm of Triton statues headed by a Neptune statue may have stood in the walls of the cave.
+The Marevivo association aims to construct this by placing statues in the grotto.
 This project is being carried out in collaboration with the archaeological superintendence of Pompeii.

 At the back of the main cave of the Blue Grotto, three connecting passageways lead to the Sala dei Nomi, or "Room of Names", named for the graffiti signatures left by visitors over the centuries.
 Two more passages lead deeper into the cliffs on the side of island.
-It was thought that these passages were ancient stairways that led to Emperor Tiberius' palace.
+It was thought that these passages were ancient stairways which led to Emperor Tiberius' palace.
 However, the passages are natural ones that narrow and then end further along.

 During the 18th century, the grotto was known to the locals as Gradola, after the nearby landing place of Gradola.
 It was avoided by sailors and islanders because it was said to be inhabited by witches and monsters.
 The grotto was then "rediscovered" by the public in 1826, with the visit of German writer August Kopisch and his friend Ernst Fries, who were taken to the grotto by local fisherman Angelo Ferraro.

 The legend of the blue Grotto

 The cave as in every medieval history was said to be a refuge for devils and monsters.
-Two priests determined to drive them away entered the cave swimming, after a few minutes spent inside it they ran away in panic as if they had seen the face of the devil.
+Two priests determined to drive them away entered the cave swimming, and after a few minutes spent inside it, they ran away in panic as if they had seen the face of the devil.
 From that moment on, the two began to rant.
-Named the cursed cave, it preserves numerous legends.
+Named the cursed cave, it has numerous legends.